finm-32900/finm-32900.github.io/_sources/lectures/Week1/HW1.md

  - [Communicate using Markdown](https://github.com/skills/communicate-using-markdown)
  - [GitHub Pages](https://github.com/skills/github-pages)

+These tutorials are not graded, but please make sure to complete them before the next class.

 ### Part 2

-Next, a coding assignment is located at the following GitHub Education link: https://classroom.github.com/a/fhO2s7CT
+Next, a coding assignment is located at the following GitHub Education link: https://classroom.github.com/a/uDoKANYN

-There are a total of TBD exercises.
-Each exercise is described in a file called `test_exercise_XX.py`.
-For example, exercise 1 is described in `test_exercise_01.py` and exercise 2 is described in `test_exercise_02.py`.
-Each exercise may have sub-parts in them.
-Each subpart is worth 1 point.
-The total points available for the assignment can be obtained by summing the number of subparts across all exercises.
+The assignments follow a test-driven development approach.
+Your objective is to write the code that passes all the tests.
+You should run `pytest` to check if your code passes all the tests.
+When you are ready to submit, you can push your changes to the repository and submit the assignment on GitHub Classroom.
+Every time you push your changes, the tests will be run again on GitHub and your assignment will be graded.
+You can submit as many times as you want until the deadline.
+Each time you submit, you will be regraded.